 10. Family Bathrooms

 If you don’t see a family bathroom in the airport, ask!
 All airports we’ve ever traveled through have designated family restrooms.
-The family bathroom is typically one room with a toilet, sink, and changing table.
+The family bathroom is typically one large room with a toilet, sink, and changing table.
 There is room for luggage, stroller, parents, and kids!

 Just curious… is anyone brave enough to travel with a baby and a toddler alone?
 I would love some tips and tricks on that!